esturcke/hcc-613-blog/content/reading/2013-faste.md

 With both studies they found a certain amount of delight from participants, especially as they discovered unexpected connections while skipping the difficult step of generating ideas.
 In study 2, the plausibility of implementing the selections were evaluated.
-Not supprisingly, the less related the pool of ideas were, the more contrived and less useful the final selections were.
+Not surprisingly, the less related the pool of ideas were, the more contrived and less useful the final selections were.
 Still, the researches are hopeful that these are useful contributes to the area of ideation.